MicrosoftDocs/azure-devops-docs/docs/organizations/security/get-started-stakeholder.md

 With Stakeholder access, users can create and modify work items and create and save queries.
 They have limited access to many of the Azure Boards features.
 They also can view and approve release pipelines and perform administrative tasks when granted administrative permissions or added to an administrative group.

 > [!NOTE]
-> Stakeholders that choose a feature that's not available to them  receive an error message indicating that they don't have permissions to complete a task.
+> Stakeholders that choose a feature that's not available to them may in some instances receive an error message indicating that they don't have permissions to complete a task.

 ::: moniker range="azure-devops"